MicrosoftEdge/MSEdgeExplainers/DocumentSubtitle/explainer.md

 ## Goals
 * Align the UI of installed web apps to that of platform specific applications.
+* Provide better accessibility regarding information about the context of a web app.

 ## Non-Goals
 * **Provide advanced/custom title bar compositions**: APIs like `Window Controls Overlay` should be used to create custom title bar configurations.